Something about our Facilitators

 Desi C

 Desi is from Barrie, ON.
 He came to SMART because he was looking for something beyond the norm in addiction recovery.
 SMART has given him the tools to stay sober after 34 years coping with multiple addictions.
 He is currently studying to be an addiction counselor and has made SMART his home.
 His facilitation and commitment bring great joy and humility into his meetings.
+We are grateful for his service to this community.

 Cynthia Moore